dndydon/KalmanCore/README.md

 Lorenz96Demo.runAll()
 ```

+### Section 3: Sequential Parameter Estimation (EnKF–EM)
+See [Section 3.2](SECTION_3_2.md) for the algorithm outline and a minimal usage example combining the augmented-state EnKF with an EM M-step in the additive-noise case.

 ## How to run the EnKF benchmark

 The package includes a micro-benchmark executable to sanity-check EnKF performance across modes and ensemble sizes.